 What started as a children’s rainbow scavenger hunt across Brooklyn in March has become the nationwide Quarantine Rainbow Connection project — and Uncommon Goods’ rainbow collection.
 This designed-by-kids collection, which includes some tested (and kid-approved) masks, has already raised more than $22,000 for NYC Health + Hospitals, and now 100 percent of the collection’s profits benefit Americares’ ongoing COVID-19 response efforts in the United States.
-We like this reusable canvas tote bag, which is on the larger side and has sturdy-looking straps, making it a giftable choice for the person on your list with big farmers’ market hauls, or the one who likes to show up to socially distanced picnics with all the fixings.
+We like this reusable canvas tote bag, which is on the larger side and has sturdy-looking straps, making it a giftable choice for the person on your list with big farmers’ market hauls, or the one who likes to show up to socially distanced picnics with all the fixings (while the weather permits).
 Plus, just like the original rainbow scavenger hunt, all of the rainbow images are drawn by children.

-The Bay Area–based body-care brand Juniper Ridge always sustainably harvests its products and donates 10 percent of all profits to organizations that protect the wilderness, which is more important than ever amid this year’s increasingly severe climate-change-induced wildfire season on the West Coast.
+The Bay Area–based body-care brand Juniper Ridge always sustainably harvests its products and donates 10 percent of all profits to organizations that protect the wilderness, which is more important than ever amid this year’s ongoing, and increasingly severe climate-change-induced wildfire season on the West Coast.
 Juniper Ridge has a bunch of coastal-scented body washes and earthy essential oils (that one music producer told us he’d like to receive as a gift), as well as a line of botanical teas that we’re told taste like nature itself.

-KBH Jewels is another sustainable jewelry brand that makes rings, earrings, bracelets, and necklaces from 100 percent reclaimed and recycled solid gold and other jewels.
+KBH Jewels is another sustainable brand that makes rings, earrings, bracelets, and necklaces from 100 percent reclaimed and recycled solid gold and other jewels.
 At the end of September, during Climate Week NYC, the brand launched its two-necklace “Wear Your Values” collection.
 The purchase of one necklace donates all proceeds to the community-focused organization Together Rising, and the purchase of the other, which reads “Calling All Mothers” (a message we think your mom would appreciate), donates $750 to the Loveland Foundation, an organization that supports communities of color, with a focus on Black women and girls’ mental health and well-being.

-Another mom-friendly gift at a lower price point (which we first found in our roundup of Mother’s Day gifts that give back) is this colorful T-shirt from Clare V.’s collaboration with Every Mother Counts.
+Another mom-friendly gift at a lower price point (which we first found in our roundup of Mother’s Day gifts that give back) is this T-shirt from Clare V.’s collaboration with Every Mother Counts.
 One-hundred percent of the tee’s proceeds benefit the organization’s mission to make pregnancy and childbirth safe for every mother, and it is emblazoned with a more feminist take on the national motto of France: “Liberté, égalité, maternité” — or liberty, equality, maternity.